 The DSL is a member of the senior leadership team.
-Our DSL is Sarah Stevens, Headteacher.
-The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+Our Ivy DSL is Sara Morgan.
+The DSL takes lead responsibility for child protection and wider safeguarding in the Trust.

-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Also out of hours on head@albury.herts.sch.uk.
+During term time, the DSL will be available during Trust hours for staff to discuss any safeguarding concerns.

-When the DSL is absent, the deputies - Pam Maskell, Deputy Headteacher, Heidi Barrett, SENDCO - will act as cover.
+When the DSL is absent, the CEO will act as cover.

-If the DSL and deputies are not available, please call the child support line on 0300 123 4043 who will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and CEO are not available, the DCEO will act as cover (for example, during out-of-hours/out-of-term activities).